Monash-RNA-Systems-Biology-Laboratory/tail-tools/README.md

 Requirements:
 =============

+Use of PyPy is recommened for speed.

-- "nesoni", available from http://vicbioinformatics.com/nesoni.shtml or using
+- "nesoni", available from https://github.com/Victorian-Bioinformatics-Consortium/nesoni or using

     pip install nesoni